Close Menu

 With many accusing him of authoritarianism and suppressing dissent.

-The war itself was marked by widespread famine, mass casualties, and alleged war crimes, including blockades that starved millions in Biafra.
+The war featured widespread famine, mass casualties, alleged war crimes, including blockades that starved millions in Biafra.

-Despite Gowon’s claims of acting out of necessity, the civil war is often remembered as a catastrophic failure of leadership and political will.
+Despite Gowon’s necessity claims, the civil war remains a catastrophic failure of leadership and political will in Nigeria’s history.

 With long-lasting scars on Nigeria’s national psyche.